yssource/crp/src/idioms/data_modeling/enums.md

 }
 ```

-While Rust enums are more general (which will be show in later chapters), they
+While Rust enums are [more general](./idioms/data_modeling/tagged_unions.md),
-also can be used for this sort of modeling.
+they also can be used for this sort of modeling.

 ```rust
 #[repr(u8)]